webmeisterei/wm.testimonials/README.rst

 Portlet can display a single statement, a random statement out of all available statements or a random statement with a certain subject

+TODOS:
+* support multiple views on the portlet as collectionmultiview portlet does.
+* implement single testimonial and subject filtered testimonials